Submit a ticket My Tickets

 The College Board AP website is shown with an arrow pointing to the Sign in to or create your ap course audit option.

-3. When entering information in the "Professional Information" section, type your local school for the question Where do you work?
 Do NOT use Michigan Virtual!
 Typing Michigan Virtual in this field will cause your audit to be rejected.

 4. Then fill out and submit the subject-specific AP Course Audit form online.